TimEvens/draft-evens-moq-bench/draft-evens-moq-bench.md

 A single audio track is published using datagram.
 The audio track is sent at a constant interval that is then sent to all subscribers.
 The benchmark is to see how many subscribers can be supported by the relay using datagram forwarding.

-## Single Publisher to Multiple Subscribers - Audio and Video
+## Scenario 2: Single Publisher to Multiple Subscribers - Audio and Video

 ~~~ aasvg
                    ┌──────────────┐